DanPerovich/wiremockcloud-record-mtls-demo/README.md

 # WireMock Cloud MTLS Demo Application

 A demonstration application showcasing WireMock Cloud's CLI MTLS recording capabilities.
-This app features a simple web interface that can seamlessly switch between calling a live MTLS-secured API and a WireMock Cloud recorder.
+This app features a simple web interface that can seamlessly switch between calling a live MTLS-secured API, a WireMock Cloud recorder, and a WireMock Mock API.

 ## 🚀 Features